Organic Health-Sea Seaweed Meal / Animal Feed Supplement

-The freshly harvested dried and milled Ascophyllum nodosum Seaweed contains naturally an unequalled, balanced range of minerals, trace elements, vitamins and amino acids.
-Because they are natural and plant based they are fully available to the animals system.
+The freshly harvested dried and milled seaweed (Ascophyllum nodosum) contains a naturally balanced range of minerals, trace elements, vitamins and amino acids.
+Because they are natural and plant based they are fully available to the animal's system.
+Seaweed meal is particularly beneficial for farm animals.
 Excellent conditioner for all small domestic animals too!
 Mix it with chicken feed to give your hens a boost.
 Harvested manually off the West-coast of Ireland.

 Seaweed meal can be applied as a soil and plant food.
-However you may find that our seaweed dust is better value for application to soil for crops.
+However, our seaweed dust is better value for application to soil for crops.

 - This is an interesting article in the Irish Times about seaweed and methane.